iq-motion-control/iq-module-communication-doc/docs/manual/manual_redundant_throttle.rst

 - DroneCAN's priority to 3 and hobby's to 2 (the module will automatically set IQUART's to 1 ensuring that there are no two matching priorities)
 - Flight controller outputting both :ref:`DSHOT <hobby_dshot>` as well as DroneCAN commands
-- Throttle source timeout configured to 0.1 seconds
+- Throttle source switchover time configured to 0.1 seconds
 - Propeller motor controller's :ref:`timeout <manual_timeout>` to 1 second

 The sequence diagram below illustrates how your module reacts to received throttle commands as well as how it deals with switching between sources should the primary source go offline.